 POLST and similar programs involve a physician-initiated discussion and shared decision-making process with people with advanced or end-stage illness.
 It results in a portable set of medical orders written by the doctor, consistent with the person’s goals of care, addressing the person’s wishes in regards to the use of CPR, artificial nutrition and hydration, hospitalization, ventilation, intensive care, and other interventions that potentially could be used in a medical crisis.

 However, even without written documents, a conversation between the patient, family, and health care practitioners about the best course of care gives substantial guidance for care decisions later, when the patient is unable to make such decisions, and is much better than not discussing the issues at all.

 Physician aid in dying, sometimes referred to as assisted suicide, refers to the assistance given by doctors to people who wish to end their lives.
 It is very controversial because it reverses the usual goals of the doctor and the patient, which is to preserve life.
-Physician aid in dying is illegal in all states except under specific conditions in California, Colorado, the District of Columbia, Hawaii, Maine, Montana, New Jersey, Oregon, Vermont, and Washington.
+Physician aid in dying is illegal in all states except under specific conditions in California, Colorado, the District of Columbia, Hawaii, Maine, Montana, New Jersey, New Mexico, Oregon, Vermont, and Washington.
 In the rest of the United States, doctors can provide treatment intended to minimize physical and emotional suffering, but they cannot intentionally hasten death.